 We are in the age of the millennial, but also the age of heightened regulatory reform.
 Organizations that fail to adopt systems that track all client communications and interactions will be at risk.
 The financial services industry, for instance, has been rocked in the past decade as much by scandal and turbulent markets as it has by the resulting culture of control, transparency requirements, and demand for high-level accountability.

-Investing in modern, integrated CRM software with a centralized security model, flexible auditing capabilities, and a repository of client interactions and customer risk tolerance documents will ensure your business’ longevity if the need ever arises, without impeding your ability to serve and earn the trust of all your clients — millennials or otherwise.
+Investing in modern, integrated CRM software with a centralized security model, flexible auditing capabilities, and a repository of client interactions and customer risk tolerance documents will ensure your business’s longevity if the need ever arises, without impeding your ability to serve and earn the trust of all your clients — millennials or otherwise.

 Integrating the software with compliance systems in addition to third-party applications — including market news and other relevant data — provides unprecedented abilities to leverage best practices, from accurate and meaningful reporting capabilities to interdepartmental collaboration, with everything always pointing back to a focus on proactive customer service, revenue growth, and automation that increases productivity.

 It’s not just about meeting your customers’ needs anymore.
-Building relationships that are meaningful and that actually last is essential to your business’ long-term success.
+Building relationships that are meaningful and that actually last is essential to your business’s long-term success.
 What’s even more important to consider is the power of influence loyal millennial customers could provide for your business.

 Seventy-four percent of millennials believe they can affect the purchasing decisions of fellow millennials as well as those of older generations, including baby boomers, one study shows.